stat545ubc-2023/mda-maggiechops/main.md

     ## $ flow         <dbl> 314, 230, 264, 174, 232, 214, 236, 309, 174, 345, 185, 24…
     ## $ sym          <chr> NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, N…

+The `flow_sample` dataset is relatively smaller and contains variables that I do not personally recognize as I am unfamiliar with flow data.
+At quick glance, there also appears to be a lot of missing data, especially in the ‘sym’ variable which, with an already small dataset, may make analysis challenging.

 <!----------------------------------------------------------------------------->

 1.3 **(1 point)** Now that you’ve explored the 4 datasets that you were